- What is RunPee for, anyway?

 Fortunately, we have a movie critic working for us now, who has access to movie screenings before a movie is released to the public.
 She will help out with the big blockbuster movies that come out mostly in May, June, July, November and December.

 The RunPee family handles the bulk of the movies.
 We always go and see the very first showing we possibly can and upload the Peetimes ASAP.
-In most cases, we can see the opening showing at 7:00 or 10:00 PM Eastern, on Thursday evenings.
+In most cases, we can see the opening showing at 7:00 PM Eastern on Thursday evenings.

-It’s the RunPee Family (Ginger, Christene, Jill, and Danielle) who sees most of the movies.
+It’s the RunPee Family (Ginger, Christene, Jilly, Dan, and Vera ) who sees most of the movies.
 We also get help from Shanee Edwards (our L.A. movie critic) for the big blockbuster movies, so that we’ll have Peetimes before the movie is released in the USA.
+Sometimes our NY correspondent, Shani Ogilve (yes, we have two Shani gals), sees the movies we are too overloaded to catch, for whatever reason.

-Our Thursdays/Fridays pretty much revolve around getting to the theaters to see the earliest showing we can, and then coming home to read through our notes, then creating the Peetimes.
+Our Thursdays/Fridays pretty much revolve around getting to the theaters to see the earliest showings we can, and then coming home to read through our notes and create Peetimes.

 Actually, it’s super hard to find Peetimes in good, well-edited movies.
 But we don’t want to leave you with nothing.
 So sometimes the Peetimes are simply spots in the movie that can be easily summed up, so you won’t be lost when you get back.